jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.77 (2023/05/12) =
+* Add: Display of the Post Type for embeddings related to local content.
+* Add: Button to duplicate a chatbot.
+* Add: Reset button for overall settings.
+* Fix: The default service is set to OpenAI (it wasn't set to anything at first).
+* Update: Cleaned a bit more the REST API.
+* Update: Move the Legacy Chatbot in the Chatbot Settings (it will be hidden to new users).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.76 (2023/05/11) =
 * Add: Search for Discussions (it's done through the filter in the Preview column).
 * Add: Delete Selected/All for the Discussions.
+* Add: Reset button for chatbot.
 * Update: The REST API has been cleaned out completely, simplified, rectified and improved.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.75 (2023/05/10) =
 * Fix: Various issues related to the Chatbots's ID and ChatId.